Page Last Updated 2026-04-19

 Taxonomy of Araliaceae

-1513 spp in 44 genera of the Apiales order of the core Eudicots (dicots).
+There are 1450 species in 43 genera within the Apiales order of core Eudicots (dicots).
 Currently, there are two recognized subfamilies in the Araliaceae.

 - Aralioideae – The largest subfamily is made mostly of shrubs and trees, sometimes herbs or root or stem climbers.
 Leaves are usually pinnately to palmately compound, stipulate with connate, intrapetiolar, hooded, or sometimes cauline stipules.
 Fruit is almost always a drupe.

-- Hydrocotyloideae – Herbaceous perennials, sometimes annuals and some aquatics, the stem has endodermis.
-Leaf lamina is orbicular–peltate or deeply twice lobed palmately, the margin is crenate or serrate, and they are stipulate cauline or petiolar.
+- Hydrocotyloideae – Herbaceous perennials, sometimes annuals, and some aquatics; the stem has endodermis.
+The leaf lamina is orbicular–peltate or deeply twice-lobed palmately; the margin is crenate or serrate, and they are stipulate (cauline or petiolar).

 Genera: